collabdotcloud/docs.st.collab.cloud/docs/admin/export-user-list.md

 You are now able to export and download your organization's user list.

 To do so, click on the "GENERATE EXPORT" link.
+The report will always contain the data for all users.

 Depending on your amount of users it can take a while till you see the "DOWNLOAD EXPORT" link.